appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-mysql.md

 In particular, [strict mode](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html#sql-mode-strict) can help you ensure the integrity of your data by preventing the database from automatically inserting default values for missing or invalid data.

-For more information about SQL modes, see the MySQL [SQL Modes](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html) documentation.
+For more information, see the docs for MySQL's [SQL Modes](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html).

 ## Troubleshooting